 The path continues for quite some way, before turning sharply right at the entrance to Heysham Port, where a light marks the southern entrance wall.
 It’s not exactly a lighthouse, but it’s close enough for me take its picture and add it to my collection.

-The dredger that I pictured earlier steaming into port is busily clearing the entry into port for a pair of ferries sat patiently at the jetties.
+The dredger that I pictured earlier steaming into port is busily clearing the entry for a pair of ferries sat patiently at the jetties.
+Both are truck ferries that sail between Heysham and Northern Ireland.

 The path then appears to come to an end, but I spot a narrow passageway, and find it actually continues around a series of bends.
 I’m loving this!
 I love the industrial surroundings, and I’ve found the secret path that no other coastal walkers have managed to!
 I’m an intrepid explorer…!